-Salers cattle facts
+Salers cattle cheese

 Numerically, Salers are the largest of the ‘hardy breeds’ in France.
 Only around 10% of these are milked.
 Their high protein milk is used in the production of good quality cheeses such as Cantal, St. Nectaire and Salers.
 The vast majority of Salers cattle are used for beef production.

-Salers cattle characteristics
+Salers cattle facts & characteristics

 Salers cattle are typically horned and a dark red colour.
 (A growing number are polled and black.)
 As the breed originated in difficult conditions in France, it can thrive in challenging environments across the world.
-The coat becomes thick and curly in Winter thereby providing protection from the elements.
+The coat becomes thick and curly in winter thereby providing protection from the elements.

 Salers cattle weight & temperament

 Females weigh between 700 – 750 kg and are renowned for their exceptional calving ease.
 They also display outstanding fertility, milking ability and longevity.
 Conscientious and vigilant, female Salers often care for other calves in the group.
 Calves are born with moderate birth weights.
 Typical weights are around 36kg for heifers and 38kg for bulls.